facebookresearch/ParlAI/parlai/mturk/README.md

 ### tasks/qa_data_collection/

-You can restore this task by switching to the `qa_data_collection` tag of ParlAI:
+The current Mephisto-based version of the QA data collection task can be found in [`parlai.crowdsourcing.tasks.qa_data_collection`](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing/tasks/qa_data_collection).
+The obsolete pre-Mephisto version of this task can be restored by switching to the `qa_data_collection` tag of ParlAI:

 ```bash
 git checkout qa_data_collection